 It’s easy to fall into a negative mindset if you go off plan for a couple of days and think ‘I’ve already ruined it, so I may as well just overindulge’.
 You must remember that one small slip will not undo all of your progress.
 You need to get straight back on track and not dwell on what has happened.
-Why not head over to our Instagram page and download our free Tracker to keep you focused this month.
+Why not download our free Tracker to keep you focused this month.

 Food is not the focus

 At every corner you turn there are Christmas treats, festive goodies and winter warmers being advertised on TV and in the shops.
 The supermarket chains invest a lot of money advertising food and drink during the festive period to tempt us into buying all these unhealthy options just to satisfy their bank balances.
 Let’s try not to associate Christmas with overindulging in food and drink.
 Instead let’s enjoy the festive period by spending time with family and friends.
 After all, the true meaning of Christmas is to bring happiness and joy to others.